NewStrangeWorlds/FastChem/docs_src/sections/cpp_class.rst

   ``FastChem`` returns this flag if some input values are wrong.
 Currently, this refers to the temperature and pressure vectors in the input structure not having the same size (see :ref:`here<sec:fastchem_input_struct>` for details on the input structure).

 ``constexpr unsigned int fastchem::FASTCHEM_PHASE_RULE_VIOLATION`` ``FastChem`` returns this flag if condensation is used and the system violates the phase rule.
 This happens when the number of elements contained in condensates equals the total number of elements.
 In this case, the gas phase lacks a degree of freedom to yield the correct gas pressure.
-Such a system cannot be solved as there has always to be at least one incondensable element in the gas phase (see the section about the phase rule in Paper III).
+Such a system cannot be solved because there must always be at least one incondensable element in the gas phase (see the section on the phase rule in Paper III).

 In addition to these flags, ``fastchem_constants.h`` also includes a constant string vector